Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 There’s documented evidence that this was a hotel as far back as 1588, although it’s name evolved over the years − Hotel du Loup (Wolf Hotel), Hotel de Bourgogne (Burgundy), Hotel de la Poste et aux Chevaux (Post and Horse) and, finally in 1872, the name it carries today, Hotel de la Poste.

 I had hoped there wouldn’t be too much renovation, and I wasn’t disappointed.
 Obviously things changed over half a millennium, but not that much.
-The rooms had all the conveniences, yet gave off an aura of history in the room, up and down the wood stairs, and along the floor tiles and wall fittings.
+The hotel had all the conveniences, yet there was an aura of history in the room, up and down the wood stairs, and along the floor tiles and wall fittings.

 The rear of the hotel of course has been transformed.
 These days, a parking lot and pool stand where stables once housed horses along France’s early postal routes, but no matter: the façade of the hotel is pretty much what it used to be, minus electricity, and the soul of that early hospitality remains.